freenas/freenas-docs/userguide/storage.rst

 versions of ZFS volumes and datasets at a given point in time.
 Snapshots can be created quickly and, if little data changes, new snapshots take up very little space.
-For example, a snapshot where no files have changed takes 0 MB of storage, but as you make changes to files, the snapshot size changes to reflect the size of the changes.
+For example, a snapshot where no files have changed takes 0 MB of storage, but as changes are made to files, the snapshot size changes to reflect the size of the changes.

-Snapshots provide a clever way of keeping a history of files, should you need to recover an older copy or even a deleted file.
-For this reason, many administrators take snapshots often (e.g. every 15 minutes), store them for a period of time (e.g. for a month), and store them on another system (e.g. using Replication Tasks).
+Snapshots provide a clever way of keeping a history of files, providing a way to recover an older copy or even a deleted file.
+For this reason, many administrators take snapshots often (perhas every 15 minutes), store them for a period of time (possibly a month), and store them on another system (typically using Replication Tasks).
 Such a strategy allows the administrator to roll the system back to a specific time or, if there is a catastrophic loss, an off-site snapshot can restore the system up to the last snapshot interval.

 An existing ZFS volume is required before creating a snapshot.
 Creating a volume is described in :ref:`Volume Manager`.